Abdurrahman07/todo-list/README.md

 # todo-list
-todo list using laravel 5.5 and vuejs
+simple todo list using laravel 5.5 and vuejs

+Database in /mysql-db directory